DarrenProng/Hardware-Production/README.md

 ### Introduction
 Im just starting this blog in the Readme as I slowly figure out how to use Jekyll in conjunction with github pages.

-### Student Specifications
+### Student Parts
 ![Image of Prototype](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/PartsList.png)
 The speakers at the time of ordering werent available;
 solder turned out not to be needed,
 I dont need a soundcard,
 nor a dual channel amplifier.
 I added them in anyways as it could give me opitons later on down the road if I want to upgrade.
-I also have a spare set floating around my apartment that I could use instead.
+I also have a spare set of tweeters floating around my apartment that I could use instead.

 The PI b+, the Class D amplifier, and the TEA5767 was all purchased on the 16th.

+### Student Specifications

 ### Electronic Design Files

 ![Image of Prototype](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/tea5767_pinout.png)

 ### Student Raspberry Pi Image Creation and Test Code

 ### Enterprise Wi-Fi